OpenNebula/docs/source/marketplace/appliances/vnf.rst

     Virtual Networks Mapping relies on using **external NIC aliases**, the second case!

-To hot-attach an **external NIC alias** to the existing VM, we must use CLI tools and pass a template file (e.g.: ``external-nic-alias.tmpl``) with content similar to the one below (network name, ID and NIC must be adapted to your use-case):
+To hot-attach an **external NIC alias** to the existing VM, we must use CLI tools and pass a template similar to the one below (network name, ID and NIC must be adapted to your use-case):

 .. code::